 While going on a helicopter isn’t the cheapest activity, I’ve always found it well worth doing.
-Flying over the Cabot Trail in Cape Breton last summer was the highlight of my time there!
+Flying over the Cabot Trail in Cape Breton was the highlight of my time there!

 4. Search for Wildlife

-Alberta has a plethora of amazing wildlife, and Canmore is a great place to go looking.
-Some animals you can see here are black bears, grizzlies, big horn sheep, elk, wolves, eagles, and ospreys.
+Canmore is a great place to look for the unique wildlife you can see in Alberta.
+Some animals you can see here are black bears, grizzlies, bighorn sheep, elk, wolves, eagles, and ospreys.

-While you can go looking on your own, I’ve always guided wildlife experiences to be a much more memorable experience.
-While there’s never a guarantee with wildlife, you greatly increase your chances by going with an expert.
-The guides are incredible at finding the animals, plus they can tell you about them when they do!
+You can go looking on your own, but I’ve always found guided wildlife experiences to be a much more memorable experience.
+While there’s never a guarantee with wildlife, you significantly increase your chances by going with an expert.
+The guides are trained and skilled at finding the animals, plus they can tell you fun facts about them!

 5. Take a Historical Town Walking Tour

-If you’re interested in learning more about the area, join this Canmore historical town walking tour.
-This immersive experience will take you a journey through time where you can learn about the history of western Canada through a local historian, all while admiring the beauty of the surrounding mountains!
+If you’re interested in learning more about the town of Canmore, check out this Canmore historical walking tour.
+This immersive experience will take you on a journey through time where you can learn about the history of western Canada through a local historian, all while admiring the beauty of the surrounding mountains.

 6. Go Caving

-Once at the cave, you’ll rappel down 18 meters (59 feet) and begin exploring, which includes climbing, crawling, squeezing, and sliding through the cave.
+Once at the cave, you’ll rappel down 18 meters (59 feet) and begin exploring, including climbing, crawling, squeezing, and sliding through the cave.
 This tour is not for the faint of heart!

-This is the perfect Canmore winter activity if you don’t like the cold, since the caves stay around 4ºC year-round.
+At the end, you’ll reach a grotto with a crystal-clear pool full of stalactites and stalagmites.
+This tour is the perfect Canmore winter activity if you don’t like extreme cold, as the caves stay around 4ºC year-round.

 7. Search for the Northern Lights

-One of my favorite parts about living in Alberta was that you could see the northern lights!
-While it’s easier up north in Jasper National Park, it’s still possible to see them in Canmore when the aurora is strong.
+One of my favorite parts about living in Alberta was seeing the incredible northern lights.
+While it’s easier to see them further north in places like Jasper National Park and Yellowknife, it’s still possible to see them in Canmore when the aurora is strong.
 And there’s no experience like seeing the northern lights over the Rocky Mountains.

-If you want to see the northern lights it’s best to drive out of the main town where there is no light pollution.
-If you don’t have your own car, there are also guided night hikes you can join.
+If you want to see the northern lights, it’s best to drive out of the main town where there is no light pollution.
+If you don’t have your own car, you can join one of these guided night hikes.

 For more tips on viewing the northern lights, check out this post.